Lesson 31 of 2244

 1. Problems you already have

-You are a teenager living a teenager's life.
-There are problems in that life — stuff that annoys you, stuff that costs too much, stuff your friends complain about.
+You are close to a specific life or work context.
+There are problems in that context — stuff that annoys you, stuff that costs too much, stuff your friends complain about.
 Those are ideas.
 The advantage: you are your own customer, which is the cheapest customer research on earth.

 - What did you complain about this week?